-This guide is intended for system administrators or anyone who is responsible for auditing file system events on NSS file systems on OES servers.
+This guide is intended for system administrators or anyone who is responsible for auditing file system events on NSS file systems on OES 11 or later servers.

 Knowledge of the NSS file system is assumed.
 Some background knowledge of the host operating system is also assumed.